Join the Pennsylvania Housing Choices Coalition

 • The shortage of housing close to job centers results in longer commutes, wasted personal time, and more unnecessary pollution

-• Even the cheapest housing available is becoming too expensive for the lowest earners, contributing to rising homelessness
+• Even the cheapest housing available is becoming too expensive for the lowest income earners, contributing to rising homelessness

 The Solution